Robert Doisneau: Post-war photography

 In 1948, he was contracted by Vogue to work as a fashion photographer.
-The editors believed he would bring a fresh and more casual look the magazine but Doisneau did not enjoy photographing beautiful women in elegant surroundings; he preferred street photography.
-When he could escape from the studio, he photographed in the Paris streets.

 Le Groupe des XV was established in 1946 in Paris to promote photography as art and drawing attention to the preservation of French photographic heritage, and Doisneau joined in 1950 and participated alongside Rene-Jacques, Willy Ronis, and Pierre Jahan.
-After the group was disbanded, he joined the less exclusive and more militant Les 30 x 40, the Club Photographique de Paris.
+After the group was disbanded, he joined Les 30 x 40, the Club Photographique de Paris.

-The 1950s were Doisneau's peak, but the 1960s were his wilderness years.
-In the 1970s, Europe began to change and editors looked for new reportage that would show the sense of a new social era.
-All over Europe, the old-style picture magazines were closing as television gained the public's attention.
-Doisneau continued to work, producing children's books, advertising photography, and celebrity portraits including Alberto Giacometti, Jean Cocteau, Fernand Léger, Georges Braque, and Pablo Picasso.

-Doisneau worked with writers and poets such as Blaise Cendrars and Jacques Prévert, and he credited Prevert with giving him the confidence to photograph the everyday street scenes that most people simply ignored.
+Doisneau continued to work through the 1970s, producing children's books, advertising photography, and celebrity portraits including Alberto Giacometti, Jean Cocteau, Fernand Léger, Georges Braque, and Pablo Picasso.
+He also worked with writers and poets such as Blaise Cendrars and Jacques Prévert, and he credited Prevert with giving him the confidence to photograph everyday street scenes.

-The photography of Doisneau has had a revival since his death in 1994.
-Many of his portraits and photographs of Paris from the end of World War II through the 1950s have been turned into calendars and postcards, and have become icons of French life.